 The MBA Academic Guidance & Placement Office considers it a pleasure to personally help each student navigate the class scheduling and college admissions process.
-Our Guidance & Placement Director, Mr. Doug Lombardi, is available to help with questions about high school, college, and career planning.
-Resources on this website can be utilized by students and parents.
+Our Administrative team is available to help with questions about high school, college, and career planning.

 - Meeting individually with MBA families to understand a student's specific needs